-This article will show you how to set up out of office auto reply in Outlook 2013, 2010, 2007 and Outlook 2013 with an Exchange server (Microsoft Exchange 2013, 2010 and 2007 accounts).
+This article will show you how to set up auto reply in Outlook 2013, 2010, 2007 and Outlook 2013 with an Exchange server (Microsoft Exchange 2013, 2010 and 2007 accounts).
 If you are not sure which email account type you use, you will learn how to quickly find this out.

-If you are leaving your office for a while, it is definitely a good idea to set up an out-of-office auto reply in Outlook to let your clients and partners know when you are coming back or how they can reach you during your holiday.
+If you are leaving your office for a while, it is definitely a good idea to set up an out-of-office Outlook auto reply to let your clients and partners know when you are coming back or how they can reach you during your holiday.
 However, an automatic vacation response is not a solely business feature.
 You can set it up for your personal Gmail or Outlook.com accounts as well, so that your friends and relatives do not lose sleep wondering where you have gone.
 And today, my aim is to help you set up your vacation replies.

 - How to determine which email account you use